Gaurav7888/Machine-Learning-Models-From-Scratch/README.md

 # Getting started
 - Start with some beginner issues labeled 'good first issue'
 - Contributors are welcome to add ML models that are missing in this repo
-- Contributions are accepting under conventional rules.
+- Contributions are accepted under conventional rules.
 Well documented PRs.